Company Values

 Per Page vs Per Word

-I believe that a rate based on word count is fairer than a rate per page.
+I believe that a per-word rate is fairer than a per-page rate.
 A word rate excludes the space around figures and tables and accounts for variations in font and margin sizes.

 Most universities specify that a thesis or dissertation should have 2.5 cm margins, 1.5 line spacing, and a font size of 11 pt Arial or 12 pt Times New Roman.
 I have used these specifications as the basis for my calculation, which equates one page to approximately 400 words.